 Under this grant, Eastern is providing the Summer University Research Program (SURP), with a track in biosciences and a track in physical health/public health.
 Eastern will also serve as a leader in insuring that new community programs created under the grant will bridge into bachelor’s degrees and beyond.

-Students interested in Track 1 can apply after the deadline to be considered for the waiting list.
+Track 1 is closed.
+Students interested in Track 2 can apply after the deadline to be considered for the waiting list.
 We have been able to invite students from the waiting list in the past, as spaces became available.

 Getting to Better Health: Connecting Care and Community

 April 29, 2015, 8 am – 12 pm, Quinnipiac University, North Haven Campus

 Free for Students

 Interested in working in Health Care?
 Graduating in May?